Civil Records Search

 Determining Whether to Include Civil in Your Reports

 For some industries and within certain departments, a civil records search can be very important, providing valuable insights for employers to use when filling key positions.
-For more information on whether or not it makes sense to incorporate civil information into your new hire screening reports, feel free to reach out to us.
+For more information on whether or not it makes sense to incorporate civil information into your new hire screening reports, check out this article.